bahrmichael/bahrmichael.github.io/_posts/2021-03-04-step-functions-downloader-pattern-advanced.md

 ```

 The market API is paginated and comes with an `X-Pages` header that we will use to run parallel requests.
 You can try the endpoint we use in this example at [https://esi.evetech.net/v1/markets/10000063/orders](https://esi.evetech.net/v1/markets/10000063/orders).

-Let's check up on prerequsites, and then dive right into the details.
+Let's check up on prerequisites, and then dive right into the details.

 ## Prerequisites

-Before jumping into this article, you should have read the [introduction to the Step Functions Downloader Pattern](https://bahr.dev/2021/02/04/step-functions-downloader-pattern/)
+You should have read the [introduction to the Step Functions Downloader Pattern](https://bahr.dev/2021/02/04/step-functions-downloader-pattern/)
 which provides detailed explanations of some mechanisms we use here.
 Amongst others, we compared Standard and Express
 state machines, and looked into how one uses API Gateway as a proxy for 3rd party APIs.